Quickly create your Montana Health Care Directive and Living Will

 - Free HIPAA release form

 If you are ever hospitalized with an irreversible condition, your loved ones and health care providers may not be sure which medical treatments to provide and which to withhold on your behalf.
-With a living will, you can provide instructions to your medical providers that make your wishes on these issues clear.
+With a health care directive, you can provide instructions to your medical providers that make your wishes on these issues clear.
 This can spare your loved ones from making difficult decisions for you and may help to prevent disagreements among your nearest and dearest.

 FindLaw provides everything you need: